TabiUK/node-course-2-webserver/README.md

 node server.js
 ```

-## Notes
-You may need to update hostaddress in app.js located in public/js/ to be your local internal ip address/localhost or your real world sitename/ip address

 ### Heroku
 You can use Heroku to host your websites
 for more information on Heroku please surf to [Heroku Pages](https://dashboard.heroku.com/apps).